gromacs/gromacs/docs/install-guide/index.rst

 do not.

-Valid values are listed below, and the applicable value with the highest number in the list is generally the one you should choose:
+Valid values are listed below, and the applicable value with the largest number in the list is generally the one you should choose:

 1. ``None`` For use only on an architecture either lacking SIMD, or to which |Gromacs| has not yet been ported and none of the